Is A Home Deposit Refundable?

 Can you get your deposit back on a house after the cooling off period?

-A contract of sale for a residential property must include a statement about the cooling off period.
-You can waive the cooling off period by giving a Section 66W Certificate of the Conveyancing Act 1919 signed by your property lawyer.
-But if such a statement is not included in the contract, you may withdraw at any time before the sale is finalised even though the cooling off period has expired.
-In such a case, you will be entitled to a refund of the whole deposit without any forfeiture.
+A contract of sale for a residential property must include a statement about the cooling-off period, which is crucial for understanding your rights regarding deposits.
+You can waive this cooling-off period by providing a Section 66W Certificate under the Conveyancing Act 1919, signed by your property lawyer.
+However, if the contract lacks this statement, you can withdraw from the sale at any time before it is finalized, even if the cooling-off period has expired.
+In this scenario, you will be entitled to a refund of the entire deposit without any forfeiture, emphasising the importance of knowing whether your deposit is refundable.

 Written notice